Gold vs. Stocks (Which is Better in 2020?)

 Gold is used for more than just jewelry.
 It is used in solid state electronic devices, including computers, as a conductor.
 It’s used in dentistry.
 Gold is also used a great deal in aerospace because it reflects infrared radiation and can stabilize the temperature of a spacecraft.

-And yes, it is precious because the earth has a limited supply of it and it can be difficult and expensive to mine.
+And yes, it is precious because the earth has a limited supply of it and it can be difficult and expensive to mine, making it

 Read Also: What’re the best gold mining stocks?